-About NOAA Corps
+About the NOAA Corps

 The NOAA Commissioned Officer Corps (NOAA Corps) is one of the nation’s eight uniformed services.
 NOAA Corps officers are an integral part of the National Oceanic and Atmospheric Administration (NOAA), an agency of the U.S. Department of Commerce, and serve with the special trust and confidence of the President.

-NOAA Corps Mission
+NOAA Corps Values

-Abide by an uncompromising code of integrity.
+We will abide by an uncompromising code of integrity.
 We will conduct ourselves in the highest ethical manner in all relationships.
 We will take responsibility for our actions and be accountable for our professional and personal behavior.
 We will do what is right at all times.

 These core values serve as our road map and set the standard for our behavior.
 They serve to remind us of the importance of the profession we have chosen, the oath we took, and the demands placed upon us as members of a uniformed service.
 Because we each represent NOAA to the public, we must all embrace these values in our professional undertakings as well as in our personal lives.